isync/www-dailymotion-download/README.md

 ## Origin

-I've found the scipt [dailymotion-dl.pl](http://backpan.perl.org/authors/id/G/GN/GNUTOO/dailymotion-dl.pl) abandoned on the CPAN.
+I've found the script [dailymotion-dl.pl](http://backpan.perl.org/authors/id/G/GN/GNUTOO/dailymotion-dl.pl) abandoned on the CPAN.
 No user email was to be found, no description, and it had been deleted from CPAN.
 The Backpan had a copy, with the original GNU open source license intact.